Sometimes, others can walk further than you’d expect…12th January 2013

 By the time that I reached Beresford Dale, I had passed through three other dales: Dovedale, Milldale and Wolfscote Dale.
 The crossing from Beresford Lane into the latter had been repaired since my last visit when I daringly crossed the bridge with no railing at one side and signs deterring me from doing so.
 There were folk around too but we weren’t in each other’s way and I went over the bridge to continue on mine.
 Beresford Dale proved narrow and another crossing over the Dove was needed before I left it after me for the day.

 If it wasn’t for the heat, I might have been more tempted to continue from Hartington to Longnor or Crowdicote given that it still was early afternoon when I had arrived at what became the end of my walk for that day.
-While awaiting the next bus to Buxton, I witness a well dressing ceremony for the first ever time.
+While awaiting the next bus to Buxton, I witnessed a well dressing ceremony for the first-ever time.
 The local vicar presided (wearing sunglasses too!) so there were prayers and hymns and there was a bit of pageantry too in the form of a parade comprised of men in suits with banners (called the Oddfellows for some reason); I have no idea how they bore their attire given the heat of the day.
-Morris dancers were in attendance too as were a brass band for providing musical accompaniment to the singing.
-Quite why there was a bearded bloke dressed as a witch is something I still don’t know but there were plenty of folk around the event and Hartington was big enough to more than accommodate them all with someone sorting out any passing traffic too.
+Morris dancers were in attendance too, as were a brass band for the provision of musical accompaniment to the singing.
+Quite why there was a bearded bloke dressed as a witch is something I still don’t know, but there were plenty of folk around the event and Hartington was big enough to more than accommodate them all with someone sorting out any passing traffic too.